-1 OCHA.
-(3 March 2024).
-Syrian Arab Republic: 2024 Humanitarian Needs Overview (February 2024)
+&lt;sup>1 OCHA.
+(28 January 2025).
+Syrian Arab Republic: 2024 Syrian Arab Republic: Humanitarian Response Priorities - January to March 2025 (January 2025)

-- One important objective is to reduce the time of data collection by shortening the questionnaire.
-For that, irrelevant questions were removed such as questions not applicable to a Key Informant (KI) methodology (e.g. questions related to households coping strategies, estimation of overcrowded shelters, estimation of water expenditures, school attendance). - Several questions were still added as they covered information gaps highlighted by sectors' coordinators. (e.g. most common rental agreements, water treatment prior to delivery, wastewater disposal methods, types of health facilities present in the community, perception on the social cohesion in the community) - Questions and options were rephrased to make them shorter and clearer for both enumerators and KIs. - Questions and options were revisited to make them more relevant to a KI perspective by focusing on the community situation rather than on the households' practices. - The revised HSOS tool includes more guidance for enumerators during the data collection.
+- Questions and options were revisited to make them more relevant to a KI perspective by focusing on the community situation rather than on the households' practices. - The revised HSOS tool includes more guidance for enumerators during the data collection.
 Definitions were added when questions include technical terms such as "IDP", "host community", "social cohesion", "protection risks".
-A consent note was added, as well as a note on Complaint and preferred KI profiles are highlighted in each section, and a note on the Complaints and Response Mechanism (CRM).
-Additionally, the preferred KI profiles were highlighted in each section to encourage enumerators to interview the most appropriate KI type. - Additional constraints and filters were incorporated into the tool to decrease the time dedicated to follow-ups with the field teams during data cleaning.
+A consent note was added, as well as a note at the end for the Complaints and Response Mechanism (CRM).
+Additionally, the preferred KI profiles were highlighted to encourage enumerators to interview the most appropriate KI type. - Additional constraints and filters were incorporated into the tool to decrease the time dedicated to follow-ups with the field teams during data cleaning.
 Soft constraints are messages appearing when an unlikely but possible combination of options are selected to detect potential input errors.
 Hard constraints and filters are used to make the selection of any illogical or irrational options together impossible.